hellerve/blog/posts/zepto,_A_Eulogy.md

 apartment, surrounded by 20 close friends and friends of friends, preparing to announce version 0.9.6 of [zepto](https://github.com/zepto-lang/zepto), the language’s first stable release.
 It was supposed to be a stable alpha that people could download and play around with.
 Version 0.9.7 was already in the works, with exciting things, like a more robust parser, a better traceback format, a faster hashmap implementation, and loads of other minor bugfixes.
 It never saw the light of day.

 The commits came less and less frequently until at last, two months later, I pronounced the project dead to me.
-I haven’t worked on it since, although some of my systems, such as the static site generator of this blog, the cowsay prompt that greets me every time I open a terminal, and some miscellaneous scripts I use, still depend on it.
+I haven’t worked on it since, although some of my systems, such as the static site generator of this blog and some other websites, the fast stack-based calculator I use when in the terminal, a tool I use for generating documentation for my work, the cowsay prompt that greets me every time I open a terminal, and some miscellaneous scripts I use, still depend on it.
 The language still works, although some of the native extension that depend on outdated Haskell packages do not anymore.
+The bitrot set in quickly.

 Now, one year after my optimistic announcement, I want to tell you what zepto was, what it stood for, why it was great in many ways, and, most importantly,